Aromatherapy for Depression

 Create a calming aromatherapy bed linen spray and lightly spray your sheets before bedtime.

 Place one or two drops of an essential oil onto the back edge of your tub or shower, in an area where the undiluted oil will not directly touch your skin.
 Be sure that your tub/shower surface won't be discolored by the highly concentrated essential oil.
 The heat and steam from your shower will gently heat the oil causing it to evaporate and provide you with an aromatic shower.
-For morning and daytime showering, choose energizing and uplifting essential oils like grapefruit, rosemary, geranium, cypress or bergamot.
+For morning and daytime showering, choose energizing and uplifting essential oils like rosemary, geranium, cypress or orange.
 If you shower in the evenings, choose from essential oils that offer more calming and relaxing properties such as Lavender, Roman Chamomile, Clary Sage, Rose, Sandalwood, or Mandarin.

 The minerals in natural salts, especially Dead Sea salts, help to relax muscles which in turn can help you to relax overall.
 AromaWeb's offers a Bath Salts recipe that teaches you how to naturally fragrance your chosen bath salts with essential oils.
 Be sure to select essential oils that are calming and safe for your skin.